anikabahl76/compatible-colleges/README.md

 # compatible-colleges
-Compare financial aid packages and college costs with return on investment and expected salary to make a financially informed college choice using Java (with Netbeans and Swing)
+Make a financially informed college choice by comparing financial aid packages and college costs with return on investment and expected salary using Java (with a Swing GUI and data from Payscale)